| Internship Home • About Internship

 Learn More About the NAGT Internship Program

 As a student nominated by your field camp director, you must apply for this paid internship with the USGS.
 Students are then matched with selected USGS projects, depending on the needs of the scientists and the interests and abilities of the applicants.
 Although not all applicants will receive internships, every effort is made to provide as many placements as possible that will result in professional growth for the students and scientific contribution to the projects.
 The USGS Human Resources Office will determine salary in accordance with government regulations and student education/experience.
-The general salary range will be $15.00 to $16.92 per hour (depending upon locality), for 2013.
+For 2014, the general salary range will be $14.38 to $17.76 per hour (depending upon locality).
 Students are responsible for arranging their own transportation to the home project site and housing for the summer.

-NAGT interns work on all sorts of different projects.
-For example, some do lab work, some do field work, and others do GIS and mapping.
+NAGT interns work on a range of different projects involving fieldwork, laboratory work, or frequently combinations of both.
 New projects are available each year.
-Selected projects from 2012 include:
+Selected projects from 2013 include:

-The USGS places interns wherever the project scientists need them.
-Most recently, interns have worked in Reston, VA; Menlo Park, CA; West Glacier, MT; Denver, CO; Woods Hole, MA; San Diego, CA; Seattle, WA; Fairbanks, AK; Cape Cod, NJ; Vancouver, WA; Jackson, WY; Portland, OR; Montpelier, VT; Harrisburg, PA, and many other locations.
+The USGS places interns in the research locations where the project scientists are working.
+Most recently, interns have worked in Reston, VA; Menlo Park, CA; West Glacier, MT; Denver, CO; Woods Hole, MA; Pasadena, CA; Seattle, WA; Fairbanks, AK; Cape Cod, NJ; Vancouver, WA; Jackson, WY; Portland, OR; Montpelier, VT; Gainesville, FL, and many other locations.

-Read a history of the NAGT/USGS internship program and a list of the 2012 projects or look back to the projects from 2011 and 2010 (products in pdf format require Adobe Acrobat Reader).
+Read a history of the NAGT/USGS internship program and a list of the 2013 projects or look back to the projects from 2012 and 2011 (products in pdf format require Adobe Acrobat Reader).

 Placement Procedures used to Match Interns with Projects

 - Candidates are nominated for the internship by their field camp director.
-They submit resumes, transcripts, and cover letters to the USGS Education office trough USAJobs (see Internship Home).
+They submit resumes, transcripts, and cover letters to the USGS Education office through USAJobs (see Internship Home).

 - USGS scientists across the nation submit proposals for a project to host an intern.
-These proposals come from a wide variety of disciplines, including geology, hydrology, ecosystems, and other areas of the earth sciences.
+Consistent with the earth systems approach used in modern research, these proposals come from a wide variety of disciplines, including geology, hydrology, ecosystems, and other areas of the earth sciences.